Written by Dr. Betsy Greenleaf

 Gone are the days when reliable birth control options were limited to condoms and pills.
 In fact, the great thing about modern day birth control is the wide array of options from spermicidal creams, sponges, diaphragms, patches and shots to devices in the arm that contain hormones, IUDs, hormone free acidic gel and even a birth control app on your phone.
 In order for birth control to be most effective, it takes commitment on the patient’s part to remember to take their pills or follow up on their shots.
 It is easier than ever for a woman to decide how involved she wants to be with her birth control when it comes to managing pregnancy.

 Women have always felt self-conscious when it comes to odor, but 20-somethings seem to be especially concerned.
 In effort to remedy this, many women feel compelled to purchase soaps, sprays and deodorants to cover up vaginal odor which inevitably does more harm than good.
 Unlike our vaginal deodorant for sensitive skin types, these products can be very irritating to delicate vulva vaginal tissue and can actually throw off the body’s natural balance leading to vaginal infections, irritation and pain.

 It’s important for women to understand that the body will make its own natural odor, but “offensive” odors are usually due to bacteria in the body.
 Odors that smell fishy or like bread are usually indicative of a vaginal infection.
-The best options for managing odor is to clean with water only and and if needed, using a boric acid suppository.
+The best options for managing odor is to clean with water only and and if needed, using boric acid suppositories.